Dogs of war: How man's best friend joined him at the front

-The dogs were trained to wear gas masks and navigate the treacherous and often terrifying conditions of the front lines.'One chance'
+The dogs were trained to wear gas masks and navigate the treacherous and often terrifying conditions of the front lines.

 There are countless tales of heroic service on the part of war dogs; one Airedale, named Jack, came to the rescue of his battalion when they found themselves totally cut off, surrounded by shell-holes and barbed wire - and needed to summon reinforcements.

 "No man could get through the environment, and their one chance was Jack," said Alastair Petrie, a former Lieutenant Colonel in the Territorial Army who has owned a number of Airedales.

 "A piece of shrapnel smashed his jaw, but he carried on, and another shell tore open his coat right down his back, and he kept on going.

 "Finally his forepaw was shattered, but he dragged his body for the last three kilometres.

 "There was the glaze of death in his eyes when he reached headquarters, but he'd done his work - he'd saved his battalion."

 Richardson's work continued right into World War Two, although the school was moved to Bulford, in Wiltshire, and he even penned a book about British war dogs and their training.

 The Airedale Terrier Club of Scotland is now planning a celebration of the work of Richardson and the sacrifices made by all dogs during the war.